 Best Technology Jobs

-Patience, endurance, and a generous understanding of how machines function will benefit those interested in computer programming.
-These tech-savvy specialists rewrite, debug, maintain, and test the software and programs essential to key computer functions.
+Patience and a generous understanding of how computers function will benefit those interested in computer programming.
+These IT specialists rewrite, debug, maintain and test the software and programs essential to key computer functions.
 The Labor Department predicts employment growth for programmers of 8.3 percent between 2012 and 2022.

 Network and computer systems administrators keep your emails sending and your Web pages loading, plus they lend their tech-savvy skills to managing telecommunication networks.
 This profession is expected to add 42,900 new positions by 2022.

 Best Jobs Rankings